qos-ch/logback/CONTRIBUTING.md

  **P6.** Unit tests MUST be included for behavioral changes (especially bug fixes) or new features.

- **P7.** Pull-requests MUST include an update to the release notes that clearly
+ **P7.** Pull-requests (especially bug fixes and new features) MUST include
-     describe your changes and the appropriate JIRA key.
+     an update to the release notes that clearly describe your changes and the appropriate JIRA key.
 This will likely mimic your commit message.
-Don't modify the actual [release-notes file](https://github.com/qos-ch/logback/blob/master/logback-site/src/site/pages/news.html) since this potentially causes a merge conflict.
+     Don't modify the actual [release-notes file](https://github.com/qos-ch/logback/blob/master/logback-site/src/site/pages/news.html)
+     since this potentially causes a merge conflict.
 Instead, copy your release notes (in raw HTML) into a comment in the PR, and a logback developer will take care of it.